 ABC had 7.8 million viewers for that hour, Fox News Channel had 7.6 million, CBS had 6.9 million, CNN had 6.8 million and MSNBC 1.7 million.

 As is often the case during big news stories, CNN saw the biggest jump among cable news networks.
 CNN, normally third behind Fox and MSNBC in prime time, even won among the 25-to-54-year-old demographic most sought by advertisers.

-Excluding nights of political coverage, it was CNN and Fox News Channel's most-watched night since the Iraq war.
+Excluding nights of political coverage, it was CNN's most-watched night in a decade.

 ABC is owned by the Walt Disney Co.; CBS is a division of CBS Corp.; NBC and MSNBC are part of Comcast Corp.; CNN is a unit of Time Warner Inc.; Fox is owned by News Corp.